pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 **Integers**

-Integers have a similar representation to simple strings and errors.
+Integers have a similar representation to Simple Strings and errors.
 The actual integer comes after the `:` character and is followed by the `CR` & `LF` characters.

 An example of integer reply is with the `TTL` and `PTTL` commands